maxit1992/MIA_RL2/tp1/README.md

 ## Description

-This project implements a Tetris game with a graphical user interface (GUI) using Pygame.
-It also includes reinforcement learning (RL) models, such as Double Deep Q-Network (DDQN) and Dueling DQN, to train an AI agent to play the game.
+In this TP, students are required to solve a problem using Double-DQN and Dueling-DQN RL algorithms studied in class, more details on [document](resources/enunciado.pdf).
+In my solution, I have implemented a Tetris game with a graphical user interface (GUI) using Pygame and the mentioned DQN models, to train an AI agent to play the game.
 The project allows users to play the game manually or watch a trained model play.
+A [report](resources/TP1_RL2_Maximiliano_Torti.pdf) with the analysis and conclusions of the work done is available.

 ## Requirements

 - Python 3.8 or higher
 - Dependencies listed in `requirements.txt`
--

 ## Installation